dg1223/technology-progress-radar/README.md

 ![Emerging Technology Radar](https://raw.githubusercontent.com/dg1223/tech-radar/master/ET-radar.png)

-&ast; The date on the top left corner below the header does not reflect the current state of CRA's emerging technology research.
+&ast; The date on the top left corner below the header does not correspond to the current state of CRA's emerging technology research.

 &ast;&ast; Some parameters need manual tuning so that the texts and icons align properly with each other.
 See step 9 of the next steps for a possible solution to automate this.